Angelo Maria Rossi

-Angelo Maria Rossi (also Pseudo-Fardella, or Pittore di Carlo Torre) was an Italian painter active in Lombardy in the 17th century.
-Rossi's work was originally grouped under the pseudonym 'Pseudo-Fardella', due to stylistic similarities with works by the Sicilian painter Giacomo Fardella di Calvello.
-From 1996, Rossi was also referred to as 'Pittore di Carlo Torre' on the basis of a signed pair of still lifes, painted in circa 1662 for Milanese writer Carlo Torre (circa 1620–79).
-It was only in recent years that Giuseppe Cirillo discovered the monogram 'A.M.R.' on various canvases ascribed to the artist and he was identified.
-Between 1665 and 1701, Rossi executed a number of paintings which are currently held in collections in Milan and Turin.
+Angelo Maria Rossi (also Pseudo-Fardella, or Pittore di Carlo Torre) was an Italian painter active in Lombardy in the 17th century whose identity and activity were only recently rediscovered.
+His work was previously grouped under the notname 'Pseudo-Fardella', as his work shows stylistic similarities with those by the Sicilian painter Giacomo Fardella di Calvello.
+In 1996, another notname was coined for Rossi: the 'Pittore di Carlo Torre' (painter of Carlo Torre) because on one of his still lifes painted around 1662 he had included a dedication to the well-known Milanese writer Carlo Torre (circa 1620–79).

+It was only in 2003 that Italian art historian Giuseppe Cirillo discovered the monogram 'A.M.R.' on various canvases ascribed to the artist and was therevy definitely able to connect the name Angelo Maria Rossi to this corpus.
+Rossi was active in the period between 1665 and 1701.
+His paintings were much in demand in his time and were represented in many collections in Milan and Turin.